JacobS1996/quiz-application/README.md

   <h2>Getting Started</h2>

   Submit a pull request on a branch other than the main in order to access the source code.
 Open the solution file in Visual Studio 2022.
 This should automatically open all relevant files for this project.
+Make sure to set up "MockQuiz" as the startup project.

   <h2>Create the Database</h2>